As Russia reasserts itself, NATO opens biggest exercises in years

 One powerful new tool that the exercises will test is a 5,000-strong “spearhead” force comprising air, maritime and special operations components as part of a 40,000-strong rapid reaction force.

-Libya’s collapse, the rise of Islamic State militants, Syria’s civil war and the European Union’s failure to stabilize its southern neighborhood are now NATO’s problems too and NATO member Turkey shares borders with Syria and Iraq.
+Libya’s collapse, the rise of Islamic State militants, Syria’s civil war and the European Union’s failure to stabilise its southern neighbourhood are now NATO’s problems too and NATO member Turkey shares borders with Syria and Iraq.

-While planned two years ago, the exercises are timely because they are not about reacting to an attack on a NATO ally, although NATO remains focused on collective defense.
+While planned two years ago, the exercises are timely because they are not about reacting to an attack on a NATO ally, although NATO remains focused on collective defence.

 In the fictitious training scenario, a U.N.
-Security Council resolution authorizes a NATO mission to help protect a threatened state and to safeguard the seas.
+Security Council resolution authorises a NATO mission to help protect a threatened state and to safeguard the seas.
+(Reporting by Robin Emmott; Editing by Richard Balmforth)